-^{}Our Nitrogen Production and Foods reportable segments represent equity method investments that record earnings and allocated expenses, but not revenues.
+\Our Nitrogen Production reportable segment represents an equity method investment that records earnings and allocated expenses, but not revenues.

-Less than 1% of revenues accounted for under ASC Topic 606 included within the tables above are recorded over time and relate primarily to service contracts.
+Less than 1% of revenues accounted for under ASC Topic 606 included within the table above are recorded over time and relate primarily to service contracts.